Reassembling TWA Flight 800

 There's one final loose end that nobody has been able to definitively tie up, and that's the discovery of explosives residue on the debris.
 Although the conspiracy theorists charge that the NTSB has covered up this discovery, in fact the NTSB has freely and openly disclosed everything about it.
 It's known that no high energy explosives detonated on board the aircraft, because there is zero evidence of explosives damage anywhere.
 The best theory is that this residue is left over from exercises conducted with bomb-sniffing dogs on board the plane several months before.
 Conspiracy theorists charge that no such tests were conducted aboard this plane, but all available records indicate that they were.
 As a result of this theory, the NTSB made recommendations changing the procedures of such tests to prevent such explosives residue from contaminating other aircraft in the future.

-If you want to see what a final report looks like, go to NTSB.gov, click on Accident Reports, and click on Older Aviation Accidents.
-You'll see TWA Flight 800 near the top of the list.
-The final report is a huge 341-page PDF document, but you can also just read the four paragraph summary.
-Here's a quote from it:
+If you want to see what a final report looks like, go to NTSB.gov.
+The final report is a huge 341-page PDF document with 17,000 pages of supporting documentation.
+Here's a quote from the summary:

 The source of ignition energy for the explosion could not be determined with certainty, but, of the sources evaluated by the investigation, the most likely was a short circuit outside of the CWT (center wing fuel tank) that allowed excessive voltage to enter it through electrical wiring associated with the fuel quantity indication system.